TehShrike/k/readme.md

 - I check things off of those checklists
 - I move tasks to other columns (hopefully to the right) when appropriate

 Other people will likely have other workflows than me.
 For now, this software represents my normal interactions with Kanbanize - but it could represent yours too!
 Pull requests or issues or whatever are welcome.
-If you hate or have otherwise strong emotions about the app, [make sure to tell me on Twitter](https://twitter.com/TehShrike).
+If you hate or have otherwise strong emotions about the app, [be sure to tell me on Twitter](https://twitter.com/TehShrike).

 # Install